wilderfield/wilderfield/README.md

 # wilderfield
 The wilderfield library is a collection of header only libraries I've developed over time for various purposes.

-## wilderfield::priority_map
+## wilderfield::PriorityMap
-The `priority_map` class is designed to manage a set of elements, each with a priority,
+The `PriorityMap` class is designed to manage a set of elements, each with a priority,
 allowing for efficient retrieval, updating, and tracking of elements based on their priority.

 It is designed to provide constant time access to the element with the highest priority,